Interrogatories to Defendant for Motor Vehicle Accident

 Note: This summary is not intended to be an all inclusive

-summary of discovery law in South Dakota, but does include basic and other
+summary of discovery law in Nevada, but does include basic and other information.

 oral questioning, document production and admissions requests are generally

 allowed.
-Discovery was designed to prevent trial by ambush.
+Discovery was designed to to prevent trial by ambush.

 Written questions from Plaintiff to Defendant, or from Defendant to Plaintiff.
 The questions are mailed